 Recently, I’ve been working with an analytics leader at an S&P 500 information management company.
 After he churned out out three real, multi-million-dollar revenue opportunities in the course of training he had this to say about journey analytics:

 “Remember that analysis that formerly took us over two weeks to run?
 Now I can do it in an hour.
 Our leadership knows the struggles we’ve been through, and this will really resonate with them.”

 —Analytics leader at an S&P 500 information management company

 These are seasoned analytics professionals, used to having the expertise and data to answer any business question.
 Using this new analytics approach, they were discovering capabilities that they never knew they were missing.

 Now It’s Your Turn

 Experienced analysts talk variously about avoiding “the rabbit hole” and “paralysis by analysis.”
-A purpose-built customer journey analytics tool, designed from the ground up to drive the new generation of customer analytics, all but eliminates these challenges.
+A purpose-built customer journey analytics solution, designed from the ground up to drive the new generation of customer analytics, all but eliminates these challenges.
 When a multi-day SQL-coding exercise is reduced to 15 minutes and an hour-long job executes in 3 seconds, there is no “paralysis.”

 The rabbit hole is yours to explore.
 Have at it.
 Map the entire warren if you like—you’ll be done before lunch!
 Don’t plan your analysis and check your schedule.
 Just jump in.

 That’s the power of “Thinking in Journeys” and having tools that do the same.
-When you have the right language to express your analytical thoughts, and the high-performance tools to relieve your time anxiety, access to valuable business of opportunities shifts by orders of magnitude.
+When you have the right language to express your analytical thoughts and the high-performance tools to relieve your time anxiety, access to valuable business of opportunities shifts by orders of magnitude.
 You don’t need to settle.